nats-io/nats-site/content/doc/writing_applications/subscribing.md

 ## Draining Connections and Subscriptions

 A new feature in the NATS client libraries is the ability to drain connections or subscriptions.
 Closing a connection, or unsubscribing from a subscription are generally considered immediate requests.
 Which means the library will halt messages in any pending queue or cache for subscribers.
-When you drain a subscription, it will process any cached/pending messages before closing.
+When you drain a subscription or connection, it will process any cached/pending messages before closing.

+For a connection the process is essentially:

+  1. Drain subscriptions
+  2. Stop new messages from being published
+  3. Flush any remaining messages
+  4. Close

+{{< partial "doc/drain_conn.html" >}}

+Drain provides clients that use queue subscriptions with a way to bring down applications without losing any messages.
+A client can bring up a new queue member, drain and shut down the old queue member, all without losing messages sent to the old client.
+Without drain, there is the possibility of lost messages due to queue timing.

-The mechanics of drain for a subscription are essentially:
+The mechanics of drain for a subscription are simpler:

  1. Unsubscribe at the server
  2. Process known messages